hsun9/CellTypeEstimate/README.md

 Cite
 ----------------------
-If you used this tool or cell type marker set in your study, please cite `github.com/hsun9/CellTypeEstimate`
+If you use this tool or the cell type marker set in your research/analysis, please cite `github.com/hsun9/CellTypeEstimate`

 The first manuscript using this tool